Winterize Your Exercise Routine

 "We try to coach people to "find a way to find a way"," says Sullivan, referring to the individuals he works with at the Fitness Center.
 "You'll have better success staying active if you have a menu of choices.
 Try interjecting some sort of change every six to eight weeks to help stay engaged with your exercise program."

 Sullivan explains that they have found when individuals try something new on a regular basis, they are more likely to stick with their exercise in the long term.
 But that can be more difficult than it sounds.

 "It's an investment," comments Sullivan.
 "You need to plan, you may feel silly but the pay-off can be significant."

 Try Something New

 A few ideas he offers include:

 - Find a club or store where you can rent equipment before actually purchasing, like snowshoes or skis.

-- Try a fitness class.
+- Try a virtual fitness class.

 "It really boils down to stepping outside your comfort zone and trying something new," Sullivan says.
 "Unfortunately many people stop before they even start.
 It's okay to rule something out as long as you've given it a fair shake."